jestebanpelaez18/ETL_Pipeline_Crypto_Data/README.md

     - Top 10 Cryptos by Market Cap (Bar Plot)
     - Market Share Distribution (Pie Chart)
     - Price vs Market Cap Correlation (Scatter Plot)

+## Clarification

+You can see also the notebook from this repo, it is all comment, step by a step.
+I cleaned all the outputs, in that way everything looks more organize.

 ## License